Ford Church, M.A., Founder and Executive Director

 Bill Kelly, J.D., Board Member, Founding Member and Lawyer at Kelly & Walker LLC

-Jeff Paulson, B.S., Board Chair, Sales Representative at Galderma.
+Jeff Paulson, B.S., Board Member, Sales Representative at Galderma.

 Joshua Peterson, M.B.A., Board Treasurer, Financial Analyst at USAA, United States Army Veteran.